Mobile Frame Zero:

 You sell kits, right?

-Paul Janssen’s amazing Bricklink store, The Missing Brick, is selling limited numbers of Mobile Frame Garage Kits to help get players started with the pieces they need.
-For players who already have a big pile of LEGO® bricks, there are instructions in the rulebook, and you can get help and inspiration from the amazing mecha designers at the Mobile Frame Zero Flickr group, the blog No B.S., Just ABS, and the Mobile Frame Forge.
+We’re leaving that to others.
+To find anyone building commissions or assembling kits, you’ll want to ask around at the Mobile Frame Zero Discord For players who already have a big pile of LEGO® bricks, there are instructions in the rulebook, and you can get help and inspiration from the amazing mecha designers at the Mobile Frame Zero Flickr group, the blog No B.S., Just ABS, and the Mobile Frame Forge.

 Wait, I can download it for free?